Australia loses title of highest-ranked retirement system in APAC

 Moreover, Maria Wilton AM, member of the CFA Institute board of governors, said that while Australia boasts strong governance and regulation, the challenge remains in improving pension adequacy.

-However, she cautioned that future policy proposals need to avoid “leakage”, which, she said, can undermine pension savings by reducing the benefits of compounding and increasing reliance on the Age Pension.
+However, she said that future policy proposals need to avoid “leakage”, which, she said, can undermine pension savings by reducing the benefits of compounding and increasing reliance on the age pension.

 The report makes four recommendations for Australia, including the introduction of a requirement that part of the retirement benefit be taken as an income stream in most circumstances.